 - Calling people certain words, when you don’t know what that word actually means

-That list will do for me, for starters.
+That list will do for me.
+I think it’s pretty sensible.
 But I suspect that if I spent the rest of today and tomorrow, and the next day, analysing this list, then my list would probably grow.
+I would possibly start to second guess myself.
 It could grow and morph and I would be compelled to make edits and adjustments.
 It might be difficult to settle on a definitive and precise list of hate speech ideas and terms.
 It would probably take weeks and months, maybe years, if I wanted to attempt to be the foremost authority on hate speech.

 Who gets to decide what is hate speech?
 Who gets to decide what you say?